 Local coordinate system of reinforcement in FEM-Design

 Surface reinforcement in FEM-Design has its own local coordinate system (LCS).
 This system is independent of the local coordinate axes of the plate or wall.
-The direction of the reinforcement does not always have to follow the direction of the shell but can be controlled separately.
+By default, the reinforcement follows the shell orientation, but it can be defined independently if needed.

-To turn on/off the display of local coordinate systems, the following checkbox is available:
+To show (or hide) the local coordinate systems, use the following checkbox:

 Quick tools → Display settings → Macro → Local system